FanzOfLenaZavaroni/fanzoflenazavaroni.github.io/my-collections/_posts/television/1984/1985-03-03-its-not-where-you-start-its-where-you-finish.md

 ---
 layout: post
 title: It's Not Where You Start ...
-It's Where You Finish!
+It's Where You Finish! &#124; 3 March 1985
 maintitle: It's Not Where You Start ...
 It's Where You Finish!
 subtitle: Documentary on the stage school where Lena Zavaroni and Bonnie Langford Started
 description: Documentary on the stage school where Lena Zavaroni and Bonnie Langford Started
 media: Tyne Tees Television
 post_description: Documentary on the stage school where Lena Zavaroni and Bonnie Langford Started
 image:
-categories: [Tyne Tees Television]
+categories: [Tyne Tees Television, OnThisDay3March]
 ---

 <figure class="fig3">